Freeing yourself was one thing, claiming ownership over that freed self was another.

 FREE PHONE CONSULTATION

 Ask questions, assess fit.

 An exploratory process designed to move you toward your goals.

 3 SESSION INTRODUCTORY PACKAGE

 HOW MUCH DOES A SESSION COST?

-My fee is $200 per session.
+My fee is $250 per session.
 For those coming to therapy with me for the first time, I offer a bundle of 3 sessions at a 20% discount.
 Before your first session, you will receive a Good Faith Estimate for the estimated cost of one year of treatment.

 HOW LONG IS A SESSION?